-2023 2022
+2024 2023

-Discount rates 6.03% 7.02%
+Discount rates 6.00% 6.03%

 Expected rate of salary increases 5.00% 5.00%

-Assumptions regarding the future mortality are based on published statistics and mortality tables.
+Assumptions regarding future mortality are based on published statistics and mortality tables.
 The valuation results are based on the employee data as of the valuation dates as provided by the Company to the actuary.
-The discount rate assumption is based on the BVAL rate as of December 31, 2023 and 2022 considering the average year of remaining working life of the employees.
-The average remaining working life of employees retiring at the age of 60 is 23.6 years and 23.3 years as of December 31, 2023 and 2022, respectively.
+The discount rate assumption is based on the BVAL rate as of December 31, 2024 and 2023 considering the average year of remaining working life of the employees.
+The average remaining working life of employees retiring at the age of 60 is 22.8 years and 23.6 years as of December 31, 2024 and 2023, respectively.